felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/encouraging-others.jpg" position="center" caption="" >}}

-## In your next journal, import your best previous nuggets
+## ~~In your next journal, import your best previous nuggets~~

-Always in a effort to make information accessible, what I plan on doing when I fill my current journal and inevitably have to get a new one, is to transfer my favorite nuggets to the new journal.
-That way, I won't have to constantly switch between journals.
+~~Always in a effort to make information accessible, what I plan on doing when I fill my current journal and inevitably have to get a new one, is to transfer my favorite nuggets to the new journal.
+That way, I won't have to constantly switch between journals.~~

-This goes in line with the "single source of truth" principle found in the DevOps mentality.
-Information is only useful if it is first accessible!
+~~This goes in line with the "single source of truth" principle found in the DevOps mentality.
+Information is only useful if it is first accessible!~~

-Also, if you have access to a digital scanner, I strongly recommend that you scan the entire content of your finished journal for preservation.
+~~Also, if you have access to a digital scanner, I strongly recommend that you scan the entire content of your finished journal for preservation.
-You wouldn't want a dumb water leak to ruin all your hard work!
+You wouldn't want a dumb water leak to ruin all your hard work!~~

+## Scan your notes and back them up

+I wrote the previous striked-through passage before I had actually finished filling my first notebook with notes from my lectures.
+I assumed that I would like to carry the material that stuck with me most to the next notebook, in a way to could keep important quotes easy for me to find.

+Well, I can now safely say that this assumption was false.
+Four notebooks later, the habit I developed was to scan my notes once they are complete for a given book and [host them on a specific page of my personal website](/books).
+This has many advantages:

+- It creates a true cloud-supported backup, meaning that I would most likely have to delete the files myself to lose them.
+- It allows me to browse my notes even when I don't have my physical books with me.
+This is critical as I tend to accumulate more and more notebooks.
+- It shows people my actual work.
+This is an important part of the trust-earning process.
+People won't believe you put in the work until they see proof that makes it safe for them to believe you.

 # Conclusion